 But in all of this, I kind of love the place.

 Although the walls of the city are dilapidated and the palace museums are crumbling, the architecture is magnificent.
 Every nook and cranny of the buildings are covered in ornate mosaic or carvings.

 The touts are annoying but the atmosphere in the Medina is something I have never experienced before.
-Where else do you get the mix of snake charmers, street dentists, story tellers and musicians all in one square performing for people as they eat at Jamaa el Fna’s food stalls giving a unique ambience.
+Where else do you get the mix of snake charmers, street dentists, story tellers and musicians all in one square performing for people as they eat at Jamaa el Fna’s food stalls giving a unique ambiance.

-The Medina is a heaven for photographers – I worked my way through numerous SD cards just snapping the the cobbled streets.
+The Medina is a heaven for photographers – I worked my way through numerous SD cards just snapping the cobbled streets.

-Marrakech, I kind of hate you, but i’ll definitely see you again soon.
+Marrakech, I kind of hate you, but I’ll definitely see you again soon.

 What do you think of Marrakech?
 Leave me a Comment Below.